hanabi/hanabi.github.io/Reference.md

 ## Level 11 - Advanced

 - Level 11 strategies should only be learned if you have 180+ games of experience with the group.
-- This level introduces the "early" 5 moves.
+- This level introduces the "early" 5 moves (which is also referred to as "5 Tech").
 - See the [learning path document](Learning_Path.md) for general descriptions of each level.
 - Head back to the [table of contents](#table-of-contents).